Machine Asset Management: What it is and How to Optimize Equipment Lifecycles

 Scope of Machine Asset Management

-Machine asset management is broadly focused on these main areas:
+Machine asset management encompasses the full range of activities required to manage equipment throughout the asset lifecycle.
+It is broadly focused on these main areas:

 Distinction from Enterprise Asset Management (EAM)

-While Enterprise Asset Management (EAM) addresses all physical and digital assets across your organization, Machine Asset Management zeroes in on production machinery and related equipment.
+While Enterprise Asset Management (EAM) addresses all physical and digital assets across your organization—often through an enterprise asset management platform—including fixed assets and broader asset lifecycle management at the enterprise level, Machine Asset Management zeroes in on production equipment and other critical physical assets within manufacturing operations.

 Core Processes in Machine Asset Management